antronerds/r2-training-courses/docs/RNA_seq_data_analysis_-_Using_Rheumatoid_Arthritis_data.md

  A first look at gene expression with the R2 platform
  ===============================
  *Data used:*
- * Disease Rheumatoid arthritis subset (drugs) - Okuzono - 75 - deseq2 - gpl17303
+ * R2 titel: Disease Rheumatoid arthritis subset (drugs) - Okuzono - 75 - deseq2 - gpl17303
- * 75 blood and synovial T cell samples of RA patients with rheumatoid arthritis
+ * Description: 75 blood and synovial T cell samples of RA patients with rheumatoid arthritis

  *Techniques used:*
  * RNA Seq